They came to America to live righteous and spiritual lives, rather than to get rich. And they didn’t let just anyone join their movement.

-The Pilgrams weren’t the first white people to populate New England.
+The Pilgrams weren’t the first Europeans to populate New England.
 Anglican fishermen and fur traders set up temporary settlements along the coast.
-They were employees of the Council of New England, a joint stock company set up by Sir Fernando Gorges and 40 friends.
+Many worked for the Council of New England, a joint stock company set up by Sir Fernando Gorges and 40 friends.
 Gorges intended to create an aristocratic Anglican colony living off fish and furs.
-It failed and the charter was taken over by the Massachusetts Bay Company.
+It failed, and the Massachusetts Bay Company took over the charter.

-The Pilgrims of Plymouth Colony were the most extreme of the Puritan sect.
-They believed in complete separation from the corrupt Anglican church.
+The Pilgrims of Plymouth Colony had the most extreme beliefs of the Puritan sect.
+They wanted complete separation from the corrupt Anglican church.
 More moderate Puritans only sought to purify and reform the Church of England.

 King Charles I gave the Great Migration an impetus when he dissolved Parliament in 1629 and began the Eleven Years’ Tyranny.
 Charles, a high Anglican, embraced religious spectacle and persecuted Puritans.

 The Puritans knew the Plymouth Colony experiment worked, and decided to replicate it.
 The Great Migration began to take off in 1630 when John Winthrop led a fleet of 11 ships to Massachusetts.
 Winthrop brought 800 people with him to New England; 20,000 followed him over the next 10 years.

 The Massachusetts Bay Company found willing recruits.
 Marcus Lee Hansen in The Atlantic Migration 1607-1860 wrote that the company had no trouble finding congregational groups willing to make the Great Migration.
 Nor did the groups have any trouble recruiting members.